ballerina-platform/ballerina-distribution/examples/kafka-service-sasl/kafka_service_sasl.md

 # Kafka service - SASL authentication

 This shows how the SASL/PLAIN authentication is used in the `kafka:Listener`.
-For this to work properly, an active Kafka broker should be present, and it should be configured to use the SASL/PLAIN authentication mechanism.

 ::: code kafka_service_sasl.bal :::

 ## Prerequisites
+- Start a [Kafka broker](https://kafka.apache.org/quickstart) instance configured to use the [SASL/PLAIN authentication mechanism](https://docs.confluent.io/platform/current/kafka/authentication_sasl/authentication_sasl_plain.html#sasl-plain-overview).
 - Execute [Kafka client - Producer SSL/TLS](/learn/by-example/kafka-client-producer-ssl) example to produce some messages to the topic.

 Run the program by executing the following command.